-1711, Arts Management Internship 1712,
+1711.
+Arts Management Internship 1712,

-1, 2, 3 The internship provides the arts management student with an opportunity to apply and temper newly gained knowledge in arts management within to apply and temper newly gained knowledge in arts management within the context of an actual performing arts or arts service organization.
+The internship provides the arts management student with an opportunity to apply and temper newly gained knowledge in arts management within the context of an actual performing arts or arts service organization.
 The nature and content of the internship is negotiated among the student, the host organization, and the arts management advisor.
 (TBA)